kernelci/tuxmake/README.md

 Building the actual kernel has different make targets depending on architecture as well as different output kernel types/filenames.

-In addition to the kernel binary, other artifacts may include a debug kernel image and kernel header files.
+In addition to the kernel binary, other artifacts might include a debug kernel image and kernel header files.

 IN: config file